weiweihuanghuang/wei-glyphs-scripts/README.md

 ###About
 ---
-Some scripts for [Glyphs font editor](http://glyphsapp.com/) – tested with V2 beta only.
+Some scripts for [Glyphs font editor](http://glyphsapp.com/) – tested with v2.3 only.

 Put the scripts into the Scripts folder which appears when you choose Open Scripts Folder from the Scripts menu.